GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **Range**: 20 yards

 **Effect**: You produce a sphere of ice, 1 foot in diameter, which is then directed in a straight line to a point you designate within range.
 Upon impact, the sphere explodes causing anything within 3 yards to be subject to the explosion.
 The explosion will, in order; perform a slashing attack, a piercing attack, and a cold attack against anything caught.
-If an attack is successful in any degree, it grants the next attack advantage.
+If any of these attacks is successful in any degree, it grants the next attack advantage.

 **At Higher Tiers**: Each tier beyond its minimum can either increase the range of the sphere's journey by 20 yards or the explosion radius by 1 yard.